obenkenobi/ministat/README.md

 ```
 time ministat -q some_file.txt
 ```
-We will break down each version used on the timing plot:
+We will break down each version used for ministat, most of which are plotted:

 - **Original**: The original unoptimized ministat.
 - **Strtok**: New string tokenization.
 More tests shown it to be slower than the original strtok in a single threaded program in spite of the tag name.
 However it is thread friendly unlike the original as it can be used without relying on mutexes unlike the original which prevents contention.
 This gives better performance in a multi-threaded setting.
 - **an_qsort**: Replaced qsort with an_qsort for faster sorting.
 It however is prone to bugs for large file reads.
 A fix will appear later on.
+- **time_with_dataset_linked_list**: While not timed, this has a much worse performance.
+A rolling linked and an option to add verbose timing for certain features is added.
+However no other feature is added in comparison to the original version.
+However due to the computation for timing is done regardless of if the timing option is enabled signifigantly reducing performance.
+You will see that in it's flamegraph, getting timing data consumes almost 95% of the time.
+The option only allows you to just display already computed timing.
+This was fixed in *read_parallel* version where timing is only computed if the option is enabled.
 - **read_parallel**: Parallelization is added to file reading using raw I/O using c's library for system calls for linux. an_qsort is replaced with regular qsort until a fix can be found.
 However a boost in performance can be seen.
 In addition dataset uses a rolling linked list to help with parallelism and an option is made available to show verbose timing information.
+In addition timing is only computed if the option is enabled.
+This is a fix from *time_with_dataset_linked_list* Otherwise, it is ignored and certain optimizations are built in so that ministat generally assumes timing is turned off as this feature will only be seldomly used.
+This is done through biasing branch predictions made by the cpu against computing and displaying timing data.
 - **fix_an_qsort**: Fixed an_qsort on top of parallel file reading with raw I/O. A much bigger performance boost is added as a result.
 - **parallel_sort**: Rarallelization is added on top of an_qsort for better performance when sorting.
 - **integer_mode**: Integer mode is added which has boosted performance.
 Without integer mode, ministat has a similar performance to the *parallel_sort* version.
 This was achieved by rewriting much of the available functions specifically.
 However to be maintainable in the long run, using macros similar to an_qsort would be ideal.
-- **new_strtod**: Faster version of strtod giving a slight performance boost
+- **new_strtod**: Faster version of strtod giving a slight performance boost.

-In addition, there is a version called **time_with_dataset_linked_list** which while not timed, has a much worse performance.
-A rolling linked and an option to add verbose timing for certain features is added.
-However no other feature is added in comparison to the original version.
-However due to the computation for timing is done regardless of if the timing option is enabled signifigantly reducing performance.
-You will see that in it's flamegraph, getting timing data consumes almost 95% of the time.
-The option only allows you to just display already computed timing.
-This was fixed in **read_parallel** version where timing is only computed if the option is enabled.
-Otherwise, it is ignored and certain optimizations are built in so that ministat generally assumes timing is turned off as this feature will only be seldomly used.
-This is done through biasing branch predictions made by the cpu against computing and displaying timing data.

 The flamegraphs for each version are created using this command for ministat:
 ```